 What size rug does my horse need?

-To make sure you get the right size rug for your horse you need to measure him (as a general rug are measured in centimetres, inches and feet).
+To make sure you get the right size rug for your horse you need to measure him (as a general rule are measured in centimeters, inches, and feet).
 Where you measure him from though is dependant on where you are and where you’re buying the rug from.
-If you’re in the US, UK or Australia then you need to measure the horse at the bottom, from the centre of his chest to the rear.
-On the other hand you’re in Europe then you measure the horse from the top, starting at the withers and stopping at the tail.
+If you’re in the US, UK, or Australia then you need to measure the horse at the bottom, from the center of his chest to the rear.
+On the other hand, you’re in Europe then you measure the horse from the top, starting at the withers and stopping at the tail.